 Although Basil and Gregory of Nazianzen were friends, ecclesiastical politics put strains on their relationship.

-Summary of Ss Basil the Great and Gregory Nazianzen, Bishops, Doctors of the Church.
+Ss Basil the Great and Gregory Nazianzen, Bishops, Doctors of the Church.
 Basil: Born about 330 at Caesarea (Turkey); died there on 1 January 379.
 First a hermit, then bishop of his native city.
 Noted for his pioneering monastic rule, and for writings which developed the doctrines of the incarnation and of the divinity of the Holy Spirit.
 Gregory: Born at Nazianzus (Turkey) in 329; died there in 389.
 Also a hermit before becoming bishop of Constantinople.
 Known as the “Theologian” because of his wisdom and acumen in maintaining orthodox doctrine against the Arians.

 Basil of Caesarea, his younger brother, Gregory of Nyssa, and his friend Gregory Nazianzen are often called “the Cappadocian fathers” after the province of Cappadocia in central Turkey from which they originated.
 Although Basil and Gregory of Nazianzen were friends, ecclesiastical politics put strains on their relationship.
 Patrick Duffy tells their story.